 A number of events have ensured that the University of Southern California has managed to maintain its international connections during the coronavirus.
 For instance, it recently participated in an online simulation to build consensus over climate change challenges with colleges in nine other countries.
 The college also has an Africa Hub, which has focused on improving the Kenyan health system as a result of the pandemic.
 In October 2021, the college was able to host the inaugural class of a program it had created in collaboration with Tsinghua University, with students arriving from China, showing that the college is rapidly recovering its in-person international programming.
 Niche names the University of Southern California the second-best college for international relations.
 Best Colleges states that it has the fourth most international students.
 Times Higher Education names it the world’s 85th most international college.

 New York City, New York

 In June 2021, New York University’s School of Global Public Health announced its latest initiative.
 Thanks to a $500,000 gift from the La Ka Shing Foundation, the new initiative focuses on developing global leaders to improve mental health and wellness across the world.
 In early 2021, one New York University professor launched an online dashboard that allowed users to compare coronavirus statistics between different countries.
 The college’s Abu Dhabi campus was also largely responsible for forming a global research team of 500 people that analyzed different government responses to coronavirus.
 Best Colleges notes that New York University is the college with the most international students.
-Times Higher Education considers it to be the 68th most international university in the world.
-GoAbroad.com considers New York University’s Florence campus to be the eighth-best international campus belonging to an American college.
+Times Higher Education considers it the 68th most international university in the world.
+GoAbroad.com considers New York University’s Florence campus the eighth-best international campus belonging to an American college.
 Niche considers the college to be the 44th best for international relations.